โ† back to index

 Translation notes

 The blog post uses C++ templates and Haskell.
 This page uses Scheme cons pairs as the Writer type and a plain fish function for Kleisli composition.
-The monoid used for logs is list append.
-The general construction works for any monoid (strings, numbers under addition, etc.), and for any monad, not just Writer.
-The Optional/Maybe example at the end shows the same pattern with a different embellishment.
+Logs accumulate via list append, but the construction works for any monoid (strings, numbers under addition, etc.) and any monad, not just Writer.

 Ready for the real thing?
 Read the blog post.
 Start with the C++ examples, then try the Haskell fish operator.